hjdhjd/homebridge-unifi-protect/docs/MQTT.md

 | `securitysystem/set`    | One of `AlarmOff`, `AlarmOn`, `Away`, `Home`, `Night`, `Off`.
 This will set the respective state on the security system accessory.
 |                         |
 | `snapshot/trigger`      | `true` will trigger the camera or doorbell to generate a snapshot.
+| `temperature/get`       | `true` will trigger a publish event of the temperature, in Celsius, for a UniFi Protect sensor.

 Some messages, such as those for the liveviews and securitysystem topics, are controller-specific.
 To use these topics, make sure you use the controller MAC address when you create your topic strings.